JuliaSMLM/MicroscopePSFs.jl/README.md

 ## Design

 The high-level interface is designed to facilitate generation of synthetic data as would be seen by an Array Detector (e.g. Camera).
 The PSF is considered a probability distribution that is normalized across 2D sections.
 Calculating the PSF at a location follows the convention from  [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) where a distribution is created, and the PDF is calculated at a location.

-Pixel and source locations in pixels.
+### Unit Convention
+Pixel and source locations are in pixels for $x,y$ and in physics unit (micron) for $z$.
+This was chosen as it is the most natural unit for simulating and interpreting data because the camera in referenced in pixels and stage movements in the $z$ dimention are in micron.

 ## Examples